 Remember that the provider treating the driver is primarily concerned with minimizing target organ damage associated with elevated levels of blood glucose.
 As a medical examiner, your assessing any driver with diabetes mellitus for the risk of a severe hypoglycemic episode is the most critical and challenging safety issue.

-NOTE: If the driver with diabetes mellitus uses insulin, use the Federal Diabetes Exemption Program and insulin therapy guidelines to determine certification status.
-See the Federal Diabetes Exemption Program section of this document.

 Waiting Period